 Most of my tourist stops have been in places where US passport holders can travel visa-free.
 I’ve also gotten several long-stay visas (in Estonia, on a D visa, and in Switzerland, on a visa that is – sadly – no longer available).
 This year, I’ve also applied for a digital nomad visa in Croatia.

 How has traveling changed you?

 Even though I still struggle with those delightful old demons depression and anxiety, overall I’m happier.
 I’ve also learned to love myself, dropped two dress sizes, and realized my dream of becoming a travel writer and book author.
-I also met my partner and found the inspiration for two novels on the road.
+I also found the inspiration to write four novels on the road.